-171 Application note: The functional requirements FMT\LIM.1 and FMT\LIM.2 assume that there are two types of mechanisms (limited capabilities and limited availability) which together shall provide protection in order to enforce the policy.
-This also allows that or conversely
+Application note: The functional requirements FMT\LIM.1 and FMT\LIM.2 assume that there are two types of mechanisms (limitation of capabilities and limitation of availability) which together shall provide protection in order to enforce the same policy or two mutual supportive policies related to the same functionality.
+This allows e.g. that or conversely